Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Do not change your hair and appearance drastically more than once per 24-hour period.

 # /Scene (Command)

 - This command is to enhance scenes or provide RP to people who come into a location where something may have happened they cannot visually see.
 If needed, Staff will restrict this down.
 Please use it responsibly so we don't have to remove it.

-- Do not advertise with these, use notes and custom flyers for that!
+- Do not advertise with these/use them as signs, use notes and custom flyers for that!

 - Do not use bright, flashy text colors or background colors.

 - Keep the word count as low as possible!

-​
-# Erotic Roleplay and Consent

-#### Keep it private!